Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 PROFESSIONAL APPRAISAL

 Nothing determines the sale price of a piece of real estate but the price at which it sells.
 The ultimate value of the home is determine by the market and market conditions, which may include how many competing homes are on the market, how many buyers are in the market, and how many buyers are looking for homes in your price range and area.
-Additional factors include interest rates and consumer confidence, which can be impacted by economic events like a recession, or more recently the Covid-19 pandemic.
+Additional factors include interest rates and consumer confidence, which can be impacted by economic events like a recession.
 Real estate appraisal (“property valuation”) is the process of developing a perspective of value for real property.
 This is the market value — i.e., what a willing, reasonable buyer would pay for the property to a willing, reasonable seller.
-Real estate transactions generally require assessments because they happen
+Real estate transactions generally require assessments because they happen infrequently and every real property is unique in features and characteristics.

-infrequently and every real property is unique in features and characteristics.
 An appraisal helps in various decision points.
 The seller can use the appraisal as a basis for pricing.
 The buyer can use it as a gauge on which to base an offer.
 Lenders use appraisals to know how much money to credit to their borrowers.

 The important factors in a house appraisal are:

 • House style (e.g., one-story, two-story, split-level) • Age of property • Size • Features (including design) — quality of materials used • Improvements made • Lot size and lot amenities • Views • Schools • Location— type of neighborhood, proximity to schools, parks and other establishments • Comparable sales • Depreciation Condition, of course, is a crucial factor in valuation.
-Location is also a factor; however, as property cannot change location, upgrades or improvements to a residential property often can enhance its value.
+Location is also a factor; however, as property cannot change location, upgrades or improvements to the property often can enhance its value.
 A professional appraiser should be a qualified, disinterested specialist in real estate appraisals, with expertise in your region.
 His or her job is to determine an estimated value by inspecting the property, reviewing the initial purchase price, and weighing it against recent sales with the same purchase price.
-Having a pre-listing appraisal will give a seller the chance to see how your
+Having a pre-listing appraisal will give a seller the chance to see how your future buyer's lender's appraiser will interpret the recent sales in your area so you can be more confident about your listing price.

 COMPARATIVE MARKE TIVE MARKET ANALYSIS BY A REAL ESTATE PROFESSIONAL